 Yakitori a popular Japanese street food that is commonly found at outdoor markets, food courts, sporting events and Yakitori-ya, which are small shops that specialize in yakitori.
-It’s also widely available at izakayas, which are informal Japanese bars that serve alcoholic drinks and snacks.
+It’s widely available at izakayas, informal Japanese bars that serve alcoholic drinks and snacks.
 Here’s a list of best izakaya alleys in Tokyo.

 Yakitori and deep fried skewers at a stall in Nishiki Market in Kyoto.

 Chicken meatball yakitori served at a restaurant in Kyoto.

 Gyoza is another popular Japanese dish that is a must try food in Japan.
 It’s commonly served as an appetizer or side dish at sushi restaurants.

 Gyoza is Japan’s version of the dumpling.
 It’s most similar to Chinese potstickers or jiaozi dumplings.
 These tasty Japanese dumplings are typically filled with minced pork, cabbage, scallions, garlic, and ginger.
 Vegetarian options are typically available, too.

 Gyozas are typically fried in sesame oil on one side, until they have a crispy bottom.
 The top of the gyoza is steamed, giving it a soft texture.
 They’re served with a dipping sauce of rice vinegar, soy sauce and chilli oil.

 Gyozas are an easy introduction to Japanese food for unadventurous eaters.

 Takoyaki, also known as octopus balls, is a delicious doughy ball filled with minced or diced octopus, tempura scraps, pickled ginger and green onion.